rmislam/PythonSIFT/README.md

 # PythonSIFT

-This is an implementation of SIFT (David Lowe's scale-invariant feature transform) done entirely in Python with the help of NumPy.
+This is an implementation of SIFT (David G. Lowe's scale-invariant feature transform) done entirely in Python with the help of NumPy.
 This implementation is based on OpenCV's implementation and returns OpenCV `KeyPoint` objects and descriptors, and so can be used as a drop-in replacement for OpenCV SIFT.
 This repository is intended to help computer vision enthusiasts learn about the details behind SIFT.

 ### *Update 2/11/2020*